-Can I pay the tax amounts online?
+Can I pay my property tax online?

 Who do I talk to regarding a question about my assessment?